ArvindR07/WhatsAppBotDocs/docs/source/index.rst

    pip install WhatsAppBot-Nanda

-*Dependency for Mac:*
+**Dependency for Mac:**
-Our package has a heavy dependency on pyAutoGUI, and in some Mac systems, few of its functions does not work.
+Our package is dependent on PyAutoGUI, and in some Mac systems, few of its functions does not work.
 To check whether you can install WhatsAppBot in your Mac, do the following steps.

 1. Install PyAutoGUI on your Mac using the below command